Connecting with youths today, empowering them for a better tomorrow.

 Saturday Night Lights

-A friendly game of football every quarter, allows CAG staff and youths from schools such as Northlight, Assumption Pathway and Spectra Secondary to get to know one another.
-CAG staff also volunteer at weekly training sessions that take place on Saturday evenings.
+A friendly game of football every quarter allows CAG employees and youths from the programme to get to know one another.
+CAG employees also volunteer at training sessions every Saturday.

 Youth Passport Programme

 This programme encourages NorthLight students to think about personal interests through exposure to various career options available in the airport.